Zu den Inhalten springen

 Cohort Studies

-The Freiburg HIV Cohort, comprising approximately 800 patients with HIV, serves as a research platform that provides low-threshold access to data and biomaterials for our research purposes and for our collaboration partners both within and outside the University Hospital Freiburg.
-Current cooperation partners include the Translational Experimental Immunology Lab and the University Heart Center at the University Hospital Freiburg, as well as the Leibniz Institute for Virology in Hamburg.
-We also participate in cohort studies conducted by the Robert Koch Institute (ClinSurv and Serokonverter) and the German Center for Infection Research (DZIF/TP-HIV).
+Our current collaborators include the Translational Experimental Immunology Laboratory and the University Heart Center at the University Hospital Freiburg, as well as the Leibniz Institute for Virology in Hamburg.
+We are also actively involved in national cohort studies led by the Robert Koch Institute (ClinSurv and Seroconverter) and the German Center for Infection Research (DZIF/TP-HIV).

 Clinical Study Center